Connecting Culture Through Art

 Working with Myanmar Community To Create A Long Standing Public Artwork

-Community Murals Melbourne - Interactive & Culturally Inclusive Public Art
+Community Murals in Melbourne | Interactive & Culturally Inclusive Public Art

 The Hornbill & Traditional Hut